All-Star Squadron: Publication history

 During the Golden Age of Comics (roughly 1935–1951), several comic books featured crime-fighters, "mystery-men", adventurers, and superheroes.
 DC Comics began publishing the anthology series All Star Comics (sometimes referred to as All-Star Comics) in 1940.
-In issue #3, DC had many of their superheroes join together for dinner and share stories, declaring the gathering to be the first meeting of the Justice Society of America.
+In issue #3, DC had many of their superheroes join for dinner and share stories, declaring the gathering to be the first meeting of the Justice Society of America.
 The JSA was the first comic book superhero team and became the main feature of All Star Comics until it was canceled with issue #57 in 1951.

 Writer Gerry Conway revived the All Star Comics series in 1976, continuing the original numbering by starting with issue #58.
-By this time, DC had established that its modern day adventures took place in the universe of Earth-One, whereas DC's Golden Age stories during the 1930s and 40s occurred in a parallel reality called Earth-Two.
+By this time, DC had established that its modern-day adventures took place in the universe of Earth-One, whereas DC's Golden Age stories during the 1930s and 40s occurred in a parallel reality called Earth-Two.
 While the Golden Age Superman, introduced in 1938, had lived through World War II, the Earth-One Superman had not even been born until long after the war was over.
 While the modern-day Earth-One Wonder Woman was a superhero in her prime, new stories revealed that the Golden Age Wonder Woman of Earth-Two had fought Nazis during World War II, then later semi-retired, married her dear friend Steve Trevor, and had a daughter named Hyppolyta Trevor (who became a hero called Fury and joined a team of heroes known as Infinity, Inc.).

 The 1970s revival of All Star Comics involved some flashback stories, but most of the issues took place in the modern day, showing the Justice Society members as older heroes decades after World War II.
 Conway also included younger heroes in the group, such as Power Girl (an Earth-Two version of Supergirl).
 His hope was to later have the younger members star in a spin-off series of their own, forming a team that could be called the All-Star Squadron.
 Management at DC worried that the team's name would be abbreviated as A.S.S., and so the group's name was changed to the Super Squad.